Skip to main content

 Vancouver Technical Secondary School aspires to develop honest, ethical and accomplished students capable of being responsible citizens in Canadian society.
 Educational achievement reflects an individual student’s subject area performance and honestly acquired skill, knowledge and ability.

-1. Plagiarizing, i.e., copying material from any source, (students, the internet, a tutor), using others’ ideas without acknowledging the source.
-This includes essays, assignments, homework submitted for marks, lab reports, computer programs, drawings, sketches, designs, and video or audio tapes and all other assigned work.
+1. Plagiarizing, i.e., copying material from any source, (students, the internet, a tutor, AI), using others’ ideas without acknowledging the source.
+This includes essays, assignments, homework submitted for marks, lab reports, computer programs, drawings, sketches, designs, video or audio tapes, and all other assigned work.

 2. Supplying unauthorized information or work of any kind to another student with the knowledge that it may be copied or used for marks.